aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 must first ask a different question, what happens to a memory after it has been mastered over the first couple of months?

-Your memories manifest themselves as physical three dimensional chemical-electrical circuits in your brain.
+Your memories are reliant on physical three dimensional chemical-electrical circuits in your brain tissue.
 These circuits are built up as a pattern of neuron and glial cells.
 The neurons connect in such a way that their pattern will offer up the memory when it is stimulated by an electrical impulse -- this impulse being a kind of query from another part of your mind.
 The electrical wave front propagating out from your memory's neural cluster offers-up what feels like knowledge, and recollection in your conscious awareness.

 The transmission of these memory wave fronts through the brain make memories
 holonomic:  A memory exists in all parts of the brain all at once.
 This is